ChrisDuffley/stationPlaylist/readme.md

 For more information about the add-on, read the [add-on guide][3].

 IMPORTANT: Due to major incompatible changes and key assignments, please remove add-on version 1.2 before installing version 2.0 or later.
+Also, add-on 2.1 and later requires NVDA 2014.1 or later.

 ## Shortcut keys ##